 Surrogacy for HIV in UK is legal provided that the intended parents fulfil the required terms and conditions mentioned under the surrogacy laws in UK.
-For the start, the intended parents nor the surrogate mother run the danger of infecting the future child.
+For the start, neither the intended parents nor the surrogate mother run the danger of infecting the future child.
 Furthermore, the doctors or physicians must verify that you do not intentionally or negligently transmit the HIV virus to another person (including the child, partner or the surrogate mother in UK)

-Before kick-starting your journey related to surrogacy for HIV in UK, you must get familiar with certain key points and elements.
+Before kick-starting your journey related to surrogacy for HIV UK, you must get familiar with certain key points and elements.
 If you are an HIV-positive intended parent, you can reduce the risk of transmitting the virus to your kid by following the doctor’s instructions during pregnancy, childbirth, and breastfeeding.

-When you utilize surrogate mother in UK to carry your child’s embryo, egg, or sperm, legal issues arise, and you may have to go through various obstructions before or after the birth of your child to establish your family’s legal status.
+When you utilize a surrogate mother to carry your child’s embryo, egg, or sperm, legal issues arise, and you may have to go through various obstructions before or after the birth of your child to establish your family’s legal status.
 It is critical to be well-informed on HIV surrogacy in the United Kingdom.